nipreps/petprep/docs/workflows.rst

 .. figure:: _static/sub-01_task-balloonanalogrisktask_run-1_desc-rois_bold.svg

-    The red contour shows the brain mask estimated for a BOLD reference volume.
+    The red contour shows the brain mask estimated for a PET reference volume.
     The blue and magenta contours show the tCompCor and aCompCor masks, respectively.
-(See :ref:`bold_confounds`, below.)
+(See :ref:`pet_confounds`, below.)

-.. _bold_hmc:
+.. _pet_hmc:

 Head-motion estimation
 ~~~~~~~~~~~~~~~~~~~~~~